Emma Nicholson

 Emma Harriet Nicholson, Baroness Nicholson of Winterbourne (born 16 October 1941) is a British politician, who has been a life peer since 1997.
 She was elected as the Conservative Member of Parliament (MP) for Torridge and West Devon in 1987, before switching to the Liberal Democrats in 1995.
-She was also a Liberal Democrat Member of the European Parliament (MEP) for South East England from 1999 to 2009.
+Nicholson was also a Liberal Democrat Member of the European Parliament (MEP) for South East England from 1999 to 2009.
 In 2016, she announced she was rejoining the Conservative Party "with tremendous pleasure".
-In 2017, Baroness Nicholson was appointed as the Prime Minister's Trade Envoy for Kazakhstan.
+In 2017, she was appointed as the Prime Minister's Trade Envoy for Kazakhstan.

 Early life

-Born in Oxford and a descendant of the family that founded London gin distillers J&W Nicholson & Co, Lady Nicholson is the third of four daughters of Sir Godfrey Nicholson, Bt and his wife, Lady Katharine (the fifth daughter of the 27th Earl of Crawford).
+Born in Oxford and a descendant of the family that founded London gin distillers J&W Nicholson & Co, Emma Nicholson is the third of four daughters of Sir Godfrey Nicholson, Bt and his wife, Lady Katharine (the fifth daughter of the 27th Earl of Crawford).
 Her uncle was Lord Chancellor in the 1960s, and his daughter, her cousin Eliza Manningham-Buller, became Director General of MI5.

-She was diagnosed as deaf at the age of 16.
-She was educated at St Mary's School, Wantage and the Royal Academy of Music.
+Emma was diagnosed as deaf at the age of 16.
+She was educated at St Mary's School, Wantage, and the Royal Academy of Music.

 Career

-Before her political career, she was a computer programmer and systems analyst from 1962 to 1974, and a director of the Save the Children Foundation from 1974 to 1985.
+Before her political career, Nicholson was a computer programmer and systems analyst from 1962 to 1974, and a director of the Save the Children Foundation from 1974 to 1985.

 She unsuccessfully contested the constituency of Blyth in the 1979 general election.
 She was elected a Conservative Member of Parliament for Torridge and West Devon in 1987, having acted as a vice-chairman of the Conservative Party between 1983 and 1987.
 She defected to the Liberal Democrats in December 1995, telling Robin Oakley, the BBC's Political Editor: "The Conservative Party has changed so much, while my principles have not changed at all.
 I would argue that it is not so much a case of my leaving the party, but the party leaving me."

 Nicholson fought for the release of Katiza Cebekhulu, the "missing witness" in the case of the death of Stompie Seipei.
 The South African national had been part of the so-called Mandela United Football Club, the bodyguards of Winnie Mandela.
 Cebekhulu later claimed that Nicholson had demanded £50,000 from him to obtain copyright over a book she had Fred Bridgland written about him; Nicholson denied this, saying her motives were "exclusively humanitarian and honourable".

-As an MP Nicholson voted for Section 28 which banned schools and local authorities from promoting homosexuality and denounced lesbian families as "neither normal nor natural".
+As an MP, Nicholson voted for Section 28 which banned schools and local authorities from promoting homosexuality and denounced lesbian families as "neither normal nor natural".
 She also voted against an equal age of consent for heterosexuals and homosexuals and her opposition to gay rights led a group called the Lesbian Avengers to organise a "tea party-cum-protest" on her lawn.

 She was succeeded by John Burnett, later Baron Burnett, in 1997, when Tony Blair won his landslide.
-That year, Nicholson was made a life peer as Baroness Nicholson of Winterbourne, of Winterbourne, in the Royal County of Berkshire.
+That year, Nicholson was made a life peer as Baroness Nicholson of Winterbourne, in the Royal County of Berkshire.